Christ-Mind-Teachings/cmi-wom/index.md

       </a>
       <div class="content">
         <div class="description">
-          This is Jayem's account of his first meetings with Jeshua.
+          The <em>Jeshua Letters</em> is Jayem's account of his first meetings with Jeshua.
         </div>
       </div>
     </div>